ambageo/South-Park-Quiz/README.md

-# South-Park-Quiz
+# South-Park-Quiz #
-This is the quiz app for the Project 3 of the EU Android for Beginners Scholarship in Udacity.
+Quiz app for Project no 3 of the Android Basics Nanodegree by Udacity and Google.

+## Contents ##
 The app consists of a 8- question quiz for one of my favorite shows, South Park.
+Different input types are supported:
-The app has 3 questions requiring one right answer (implemented with the use of RadioButtons, 1 question requiring multiple answers to be chosen (implemented with checkBoxes) and 3 questions where the user is required to type the answer (implemented with EditTexts).
+- *RadioButton* for questions with only one right answer
+- *CheckBox* for questions that require multiple answers to be chosen
+- *EditText* for questions where the user is required to typre the correct answer

+## Showing the results ##
 The "show me the results" button calculates and shows a toast message with the result, while the "Noooo!!!
 Retake" button resets all answers and lets the user try from the beginning.

+## Built with ##
+Android Studio.